 Floor finishes are primarily used for two reasons: to add shine to floors and to protect them from wear.
 This may seem straightforward enough, but selecting the right floor finish can actually be quite tricky.

 Sheen level: Every finish offers a certain level of sheen, which can range from matte to ultra-glossy.
+The glossiest finishes require more frequent maintenance using specific machines and buffers.

 Other important criteria: